Year 10 All Subjects: 4th Jan 2019 (All Courses)

 The KS4 Dance course develops the students’ understanding of dance through the study of choreography, performance, technique, appreciation and the working practices of the performing arts industry.

-All students who take this course will be working towards the BTEC Level 2 First Extended Certificate in Performing Arts.
+All students who take this course will be working towards the BTEC Level 2 Tech Award in Performing Arts (Dance).

-The BTEC Level 2 First Certificate consists of units of study which can typically include a number from the following list
+The BTEC Level 2 Tech Award in Performing Arts consists of units of study which can typically include a number from the following list

 - Individual Showcase